Get an Appointment with a Lawyer Now

 • All deeds and instruments relating to, or evidencing the title or right to any property, or giving a right to recover or receive any money or goods.

-To convict you of malicious damage to property, the police must prove each of the following matters beyond a reasonable doubt:
+For a person to be found guilty of a Malicious Damage to property charge, the police must prove each of the following matters beyond a reasonable doubt:

 • You destroyed or damaged property;